kukulaka/kukulaka.github.io/README.md

 - [ ] SEO for page using React Helmet
 - [ ] Fetch search data when 2 or more characters are entered and use endpoint https://www.rentalcars.com/FTSAutocomplete.do?solrIndex=fts_en&solrRows={numberRow}&solrTerm={searchTerm}

+### Done

+- [x] Basic setup of project including atomic structure and ensure components are in dev
+- [x] Setup up linting rules (ESLINT and Prettier) and precommit hook

 ## Testing